briatte/srqm/Datasets/README.md

 ### Production notes:

-The dataset was created by subsetting the [ESS cumulative dataset](http://ess.nsd.uib.no/downloadwizard/) to Round 4, and then by removing variables with no observations (including a few empty variables from the ESS rotating module).
+The dataset was created by subsetting the [ESS cumulative dataset](http://ess.nsd.uib.no/downloadwizard/) to Round 4, and then by removing variables with no observations.
 The codebook was downloaded from the [ESS data](http://ess.nsd.uib.no/) website.
+A few variables from the ESS 4 rotating module on welfare attitudes are missing.

 * * *